 \section{Introduction}

-In this article, we study the following form of the Langevin dynamics equations (``kinetic Langevin dynamics") :
+In this article, we study the following form of the Langevin dynamics equations (``kinetic Langevin dynamics") on $\mathbb{R}^{2d}$:

-where $U$ is the potential energy, $\gamma > 0$ is a friction parameter, and $W_{t}$ is $d$-dimensional standard Brownian motion.
-It can be shown under mild conditions that this process has invariant measure with density proportional to $\exp(-U(X)-||V||^2/2)$ \cite{pavliotis2014stochastic}.
+where $U:\mathbb{R}^{d}\to \mathbb{R}$ is the potential energy, $\gamma > 0$ is a friction parameter, and $W_{t}$ is $d$-dimensional standard Brownian motion.
+Under mild conditions, it can be shown that the system \eqref{eq:underdamped_langevin} has an invariant measure $\pi$ with density proportional to $\exp(-U(X)-||V||^2/2)$ \cite{pavliotis2014stochastic}.
 Normally, Langevin dynamics is developed in the physical setting with additional parameters representing temperature and mass.
-However, our primary aim in using (\ref{eq:underdamped_langevin}) is, ultimately, the computation of statistical averages involving only the position $X$, and in such situations both parameters can be neglected without any loss of generality, or alternatively incorporated into our results through suitable rescalings of time and potential energy.
-In this article we focus on the properties of (\ref{eq:underdamped_langevin}) in relation to numerical discretization and variation of the friction coefficient.
+However, our primary aim in using (\ref{eq:underdamped_langevin}) is, ultimately, the computation of statistical averages involving only the position $X$, and in such situations, both parameters can be neglected without any loss of generality, or alternatively incorporated into our results through suitable rescalings of time and potential energy.
+In this article, we focus on the properties of (\ref{eq:underdamped_langevin}) in relation to numerical discretization and variation of the friction coefficient.

 Taking the limit as $\gamma \to \infty$ in (\ref{eq:underdamped_langevin}), and introducing a suitable time-rescaling ($t' =\gamma t$) results in the overdamped Langevin dynamics given by (see \cite{pavliotis2014stochastic}[Sec 6.5])